holyjak/minimalist-fulcro-template-fly/README.md

 3. Set the DB url env var (see the `config` ns) for the app using the value: `fly secrets set -a mft-fly DATABASE_URL="postgres://postgres:sxRhUb2HlJUjSuc@mft-fly-db.internal:5432"`
 4. Deploy: `fly deploy`
 5. Access your deployed app under its name, here: https://mft-fly.fly.dev/
+6. For Calva, the server is started automatically during jack-in

 # Original minimalist-fulcro-template instructions